Korail Class 351000: 4th generation

-The fourth generation of Class 351000 trains are being built by Hyundai Rotem starting in 2021, likely to replace the aging first generation trains that are nearing the end of their service lifespans.
-The trains sport some minor changes, such as the change in the propulsion system and a significant change in the design of the end cabs; because of the snout-like appearance, railfans nicknamed the trains "주둥이" (roughly translated as "snout face").
-The trains will be delivered in an updated version of the new livery.
+The fourth generation of Class 351000 trains were built by Hyundai Rotem from 2021 to 2022, to replace the aging first generation trains that were nearing the end of their service lifespans.
+The trains have a drastic change compared to the previous generations, such as the change in the propulsion system and a significant change in the design of the end cabs; because of the snout-like appearance, railfans nicknamed the trains "주둥이" (roughly translated as "snout face").
+The trains will be delivered in an updated version of the current livery.
+The new trains also have a change in the interior design.

-At this time, 18 sets, numbered 351-44~351-60 and 351-79, are being manufactured and being delivered between fall 2021 and spring 2023; these sets will serve as replacements for aging first generation Class 351000 trains.
+At this time, 18 sets, numbered 351-44~351-60 and 351-79, were delivered between fall 2021 and winter 2022, and entered service from summer 2022 to summer 2023.
+These sets serve as replacements for aging first generation Class 351000 trains.

 Refurbishment

 The first and second generation Class 351000 trains were overhauled from 2003 to 2005 (though minor refurbishments were started in 2002).
 Major and minor refurbishments are listed below.